-$$\int f(SW_i, HP_j) = f(SW_i, HP{j+1}), \forall j$$ (13)
+$$f(SW_i, HP_j) = f(SW_i, HP{j+1}), \forall j$$ (13)

-$$f(SW_i, LP_j) = f(SW_i, LP{j+1}), \forall j.$$
+$$f(SW_i, LP_j) = f(SW_i, LP{j+1}), \forall j.$$ (14)

-Our framework is applicable to both execution models and dynamically improves the soft-error reliability under the temperature, real-time, and lifetime reliability constraints in each profiling window.
+Our framework is applicable to both execution models and dynamically improves the soft-error reliability under the temperature, real-time, and lifetime reliability constraints in each PW.

-In order to solve the formulated problem, there are two main challenges that we need to overcome: (i) since the history (i.e., tasks' execution times) does not always reflect the future, it is possible for the constraints to be violated when using history-based predictions, and (ii) a highly efficient algorithm is needed to avoid excessive overhead.
-We address these challenges by proposing an on-line framework to (i) obtain system runtime status, and (ii) dynamically migrate tasks between cores, power off idle cores, and determine core frequencies based on the system status in history.
+In order to solve the formulated problem, there are two main challenges that we need to overcome: 1) since the history (i.e., tasks' execution times) does not always reflect the future, it is possible for the constraints to be violated when using historybased predictions and 2) a highly efficient algorithm is needed to avoid excessive overhead.
+We address these challenges by proposing an online framework to: 1) obtain system runtime status and 2) dynamically migrate tasks between cores, power off idle cores, and determine core frequencies based on the system status in history.